 For lengthy samples like background music, you may want to use SoLoud::WavStream instead.
+The Wav is all about speed, and always decodes the whole sample into memory at load time.

-17.1 Wav.load()
+6.3.1 Wav.load()

 The wav loader takes just one parameter, the file name: